 The State Park Rangers also offer guided hikes, and other educational activities throughout the day.

-This first camping trip was one to remember.
-We had our tent packed, some food, a dutch oven (the first time we ever used one), and headed to New Hampshire.
+Our first camping trip was certainly one to remember.
+We had our tent packed, some food, a dutch oven (the first time we ever used one), and headed to New Hampshire in Mom’s mini-van.
 Of course, it was just the boys because Mom is NOT a fan of tent camping.
 Hence, the future purchase of the RV!

 This was a quick weekend trip for the three of us up to New Hampshire.
-During this weekend trip, we learned some important lessons.
+We had some great laughs, and a memorable weekend we will never forget.
+In addition, during this weekend trip, we learned some valuable camping lessons.

 - Cooking pizza in a dutch oven is not as easy as it sounds.